isomerpages/imda-pixel/_documentation/Image Sizes.md

 ### b.
 Incubatees
-All squares of the same size will do.
-Currently they are sized at 252px by 252px, but if all the new collected logos are high res, they can be increased.
 * <span style="font-size:1.2em; background:cyan"><b>Final Image size: 252px by 252px</b></span>
+* All squares of the same size will do.
+Currently they are sized at 252px by 252px, but if all the new collected logos are high res, they can be increased
 ![](/images/Documentation/incubatee.png)

 ### c.
 Mentors
-All squares of the same size will do.
-Currently they are sized at 230px by 230px (downloaded from the old website).
 * <span style="font-size:1.2em; background:cyan"><b>Current Image size: 230px by 230px</b></span>
+* All squares of the same size will do.
+Currently they are sized at 230px by 230px (downloaded from the old website)

 ![](/images/Documentation/mentors.png)